utelecon/utelecon.github.io/en/articles/google-drive/index.md

+---
-# The Basics of Using Google Drive
+title: The Basics of Using Google Drive
+---
 ## What is Google Drive?

-## Description of the Application
+### Description of the Application

 Google Drive is a cloud service provided by Google Inc, which allows you to store photos, videos, files, etc. safely and share them in various ways.